 When we first started homeschooling, I purchased a math curriculum for my oldest daughter that was far too advanced for her and didn't suit her learning style.
 At all.
 Every day, she would cry.
 And every day, I would force her to do that particular math program anyway.
-(I still cringe when I think about … Continue reading Our Favourite Homeschool Math Curriculum (A Teaching Textbooks 3.0 Review)
+(I still cringe when I think about … Continue reading Our Favorite Homeschool Math Curriculum (A Teaching Textbooks 3.0 Review)

 It's officially summer break (with the exception of some leftover math and spelling lessons), and I'll soon be sitting down to schedule and plan curriculum for the fall.
 I already have most of what we'll need for next year, which is a wonderful feeling.
 Since I love reading about other people's curriculum choices, I thought … Continue reading Our 2019-2020 Homeschool Curriculum Choices for Grades 3 and 4